The fall round of applications will be held from September 1st to September 14th, 2017.

 Submitting the application

 All applications must be submitted by using the electronic application form.
-The required attachments must be sent by post to the faculty's Postgraduate Student Services and must be at the faculty by the application closing date.
+The required attachments must be sent by post to the faculty's Postgraduate Student Services and must arrive by the application closing date.

 Emailed applications and/or attachments are not accepted.
 Inadequate applications will not be considered.